 4. Why not just start with an IVF cycle since it’s the surest way to get pregnant?

 Would you give a 15-year-old the keys to a Ferrari and send her off for a spin on the Autobahn?
 Most fertility specialists, as with those at Loma Linda University Center for Fertility and IVF, recommend a thorough evaluation before starting a treatment plan.
-In vitro fertilization (IVF) and the related procedures such as preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD) can be expensive.
+In vitro fertilization (IVF) and the related procedures such as preimplantation genetic screening (PGT-A) and preimplantation genetic diagnosis (PGT-M) can be expensive.
 If a patient can be spared that higher cost and commitment and still have a child, this is best for both the patient and the doctor.

 5. Are you pregnant yet?